As part of Procurement Heads' commitment to sustainability, the team has become Sustainable Procurement Pledge Ambassadors.

 It is already pretty cool, so add in sustaining the companies, helping with the bottom and top lines, helping with the license to operate, and driving the topic of purpose for the organisations – it starts to get really interesting!

 When you go to hire what’s the definition of the type of person you look for?

 We are very aware that the profile of the future is changing, but that’s been a gradual change and the way we’ve recruited has reflected that.

 Changing the vocabulary of Procurement and the conversations we have is supercritical.
 We have a lot of Marketers working in Marketing Procurement, lawyers in Legal Procurement and Scientists in R&P Procurement, so it’s about that business partnering capability and knowing what world you are talking to.

-We have reflected this and the demographics of our organisation has subsequently changed.
+We have reflected on this and the demographics of our organisation have subsequently changed.
 We are consolidating and automating a lot of our transactional activities, which are critical, so this has had a big impact as well.